Locations:

 Diagnosis and Tests

-How is hepatitis E diagnosed?
+How doctors diagnose hepatitis E

 Management and Treatment

-There’s no specific treatment for hepatitis E. If you have a compromised immune system and chronic hepatitis E, your provider might treat you with antiviral medications, like ribavirin, or treatments that boost your immune system, like interferon.
-These treatments aren’t considered safe for pregnant people.
+If you have a weak immune system and get chronic hepatitis E, your provider might give you antiviral medicine (like ribavirin) or a treatment that boosts your immune system (like interferon).
+These treatments aren’t safe if you’re pregnant.

 Prevention